shelleyolivia/learn-tutorials/polygon/metamask-with-matic-js.md

 `parentProvider: window.web3`

 > NOTE: Deposits from Ethereum to Polygon \(Matic\) happen using a state sync mechanism and takes about ~5-7 minutes.
-After waiting for this time interval, it is recommended to check the balance using web3.js/matic.js library or using Metamask.
-The explorer will show the balance only if at least one asset transfer has happened on the child chain.
+After waiting for this time interval, it is recommended to check the balance using the `web3.js` or `matic.js` library or using Metamask.
+The block explorer will show the balance only if at least one asset transfer has happened on the child chain.
 This [link](https://docs.matic.network/docs/develop/ethereum-matic/pos/deposit-withdraw-event-pos/) explains how to track the deposit events.

 ![](https://docs.matic.network/img/pos-using-metamask/deposit.png)